Lyubov Panchenko: Remembering the Ukrainian Artist

 Lyubov Panchenko (1938-2022) was a revolutionary folk artist who overcame a lifetime of obstacles in pursuit of her work.
-It began when she enrolled in art school against her family’s wishes and culminated when she died on 30 April 2022, weeks into a hunger strike in protest of Russia’s violent invasion of Ukraine.
+It began when she enrolled in art school against her family’s wishes and culminated when she died on 30 April 2022, weeks into starvation during the occupation of her hometown of Bucha by Russian military forces.

 Decades of creative output and political activism characterized Panchenko’s life from beginning to end.
 Today, her vibrant folk art lives on after her death.
 Her charming collages look to the past and towards a brighter future, celebrating the rich culture and perseverance of Ukraine.

-In 1938, Lyubov Panchenko was born in Bucha, back then a small village near Ukraine’s capital of Kyiv (now a city in the Kyiv Oblast where the infamous massacre took place a few months ago).
+In 1938, Lyubov Panchenko was born in Bucha, back then a small village near Ukraine’s capital of Kyiv (now a city in the Kyiv Oblast where the infamous massacre took place in 2022).
 Her parents discouraged her childhood interest in art, often punishing her just for picking up a drawing pencil.
 However, Panchenko was not deterred.
 She painstakingly put herself through art school without her family’s support, graduating from the Kyiv School of Applied Arts with a degree in embroidery.

 Early on, Lyubov Panchenko found work as a tailor and later as a fashion designer.
 She also mastered drawing, watercolor, and linocut techniques.
 Her signature collage style emerged as a result of her her multifaceted skillset and passion for Ukrainian culture.
 Panchenko pieced together cut pieces of brightly-colored clothing textiles to create delightfully decorative compositions.
 She typically incorporated overtly nationalistic symbols and other elements of Ukrainian folk art in her work.